-The vanilla pudding in this sweet potato pie recipe makes for the best ever flavor and texture.
+This sweet potato pie recipe uses vanilla pudding for the best ever flavor and texture.
 Learn how to make the best homemade sweet potato pie recipe from scratch!
-You may also love our pumpkin pie.
+It’s one of our best potato recipes!

 Is sweet potato pie a dessert or side dish?